jeremyjh/dialyxir/README.md

 [![Build Status](https://travis-ci.org/jeremyjh/dialyxir.svg?branch=master)](https://travis-ci.org/jeremyjh/dialyxir)

-## Changes in 0.5

-In version 0.5, `dialyxir` uses the Erlang `:dialyzer` module's API to perform analysis rather than shelling out and creating a second VM.
-Efforts have been made to preserve compatibility as much as possible.

-If you've been using the `:ignore_warnings` feature you may have to make small changes to the format of your file to match the output in 0.5.

-## Changes in 0.4
+## Changes in 0.4 and 0.5

 If you've been using earlier versions of Dialyxir there are some changes you may need to make in the configuration of your existing projects.
-A summary of the most common issues and changes are found in the Wiki [page](https://github.com/jeremyjh/dialyxir/wiki/Upgrading-to-0.4).
+A summary of the most common issues and changes are found in the Wiki pages for [0.4](https://github.com/jeremyjh/dialyxir/wiki/Upgrading-to-0.4) and [0.5](https://github.com/jeremyjh/dialyxir/wiki/Upgrading-to-0.5).

 ## Quickstart
 If you are planning to use Dialyzer with an application built with the [Phoenix Framework](http://www.phoenixframework.org/), check out the [Quickstart wiki](https://github.com/jeremyjh/dialyxir/wiki/Phoenix-Dialyxir-Quickstart).